Put Fall Leaves to Work

 But there are also plenty of good things about fall.
 The weather is cool and the humidity is low.
 Once we've had our first killing frost, the frantic pace of the harvest season is over.
 It's time for apples and potatoes, pumpkins and mums.
 And, it's time to reap the season's most abundant crop: leaves.

 The longer I garden, the greater my appreciation for the value of organic matter.
 And one of the very best sources of organic matter is autumn leaves.

 Leaves are packed with trace minerals that trees draw up from deep in the soil.
 When added to your garden, leaves feed earthworms and beneficial microbes.
 They lighten heavy soils and help sandy soils retain moisture.
 They make an attractive mulch in the flower garden.
 They're a fabulous source of carbon to balance the nitrogen in your compost pile.
 And they insulate tender plants from cold.

 Here are a few easy ways that I've found to put leaves to work in my garden.

 First, shred up as many of them as you can.
 I don't have a leaf shredder, though I'm considering purchasing one.
 Instead, I let the leaves pile up on the lawn and then drive over them a few times with the lawn mower.
 Shredding one leaf into five or ten smaller pieces does several good things.
 It increases the surface area, giving microbes many more places to work.
 It prevents the leaves from packing together into layers that won't let water or air penetrate.
-And it reduces the volume dramatically; ten bags of whole leaves becomes just one bag of shredded leaves.
+And it reduces the volume dramatically.

 Once the leaves are shredded, I rake them up.
 Most of them go into plastic trash bags that get stashed in the barn for next spring when I'll use them as mulch in my perennial gardens.
 In time, shredded leaves become something called leaf mold, which makes a fabulous mulch.
 What's more, it does wonders for the soil, and I like the look of it.